 By way of introduction, Gooder rightly laments that “what Paul says about the body has, historically, been read through the lens of a certain philosophical tradition — particularly that of Plato.
 As a result, Paul has been understood to be saying something profoundly negative about the body” (p 11).
-My experience is that while many Christians may be unaware of or even admit this influence, the dualistic mindset that pitches the physical against the ‘spiritual’ runs deep.
+While many Christians are unaware or even unable to admit this influence, the dualistic mindset that pitches the physical against the ‘spiritual’ runs deep.
 And so, chapters 1-2 address the nature of the soul; chapters 3-4 the nature of the resurrection body; identity and life in the Spirit are themes of chapters 5-6; and Paul’s language about the body (personal, metaphorical, corporate, et al.) is detailed in chapters 7-8.

-Chapters 1-2 are worth the price of the book, in my estimation.
-Sweeping much of the relevant history Gooder shows the influence of Greek philosophy on modern positions taken regarding what constitutes the “soul” and its supposed relation to the body.
+Chapters 1-2 are worth the price of the book in my estimation.
+Sweeping much of the relevant history, Gooder shows the influence of Greek philosophy on modern positions taken regarding what constitutes the “soul” and its supposed relation to the body.
 Chapter 2 offers a comprehensive analysis of Paul’s use of the term psuchē (ψυχή , “soul”) along with OT reflections on nephesh.
-Surprisingly “nowhere in the Old Testament is there any hint of a split between body and soul” of the 760 times “nephesh” occurs.
+Readers may be surprised to learn that of the 760 times “nephesh” occurs, “nowhere in the Old Testament is there any hint of a split between body and soul.”
 Strikingly, she observes that the NRSV and NIV translate psuchē (ψυχή) as “soul” once only of the 13 times Paul uses the term, suggesting the variegated ways in which it could be understood.

-One such practical implication is broached in chapter 4 where she raises the question, will the physically ‘disabled’ person remain disabled after death?
+One practical implication of this position is broached in chapter 4 where she raises the question, will the physically ‘disabled’ person remain disabled after death?
 She opines:

 [The question] assumes that ‘disabled’ people is not ‘normal’, they have something ‘wrong’ with them, which needs fixing.
-In my view this is the wrong starting point…everyone has something ‘wrong’ with them…we are all in different ways ‘disabled’, awaiting a future transformation….The most surprising feature of Jesus’ resurrection body is that it was still scarred — indeed, even more than that since Thomas was invited to put his hand in the hold in Jesus’ side.
+In my view this is the wrong starting point…everyone has something ‘wrong’ with them…we are all in different ways ‘disabled’, awaiting a future transformation….The most surprising feature of Jesus’ resurrection body is that it was still scarred — indeed, even more than that since Thomas was invited to put his hand in the hole in Jesus’ side.
 Jesus’ resurrection body was ‘disabled’ in that it still bore the holes from his crucifixion; but he does not appear to be dis-abled by them.
-This suggests that if we are hoping for a ‘Barbie’ or ‘Ken’ type of body in the resurrection we need to prepare for disappointment.pp.
-70 -71
+This suggests that if we are hoping for a ‘Barbie’ or ‘Ken’ type of body in the resurrection we need to prepare for disappointment. (pp. 70 -71)

-Paula Gooder’s Body: Biblical Spirituality for the Whole Person is vital, especially for the church in America and I cannot recommend it highly enough.
-There’s nothing technical about it (though endnotes provide plenty for further research and should not be missed) and so very much to gain from it.
+Paula Gooder’s Body: Biblical Spirituality for the Whole Person is an important read.
+It’s helpful in confronting the strict dualist view of humanity and offers fresh insights that are faithful to God’s Word.
+There’s nothing technical about it and so very much to gain from it!